Nondeterministic Finite automata¶

 Delta¶

-The delta function of an NFA, which maps states and input symbols to sets of states.
+Data structures representing the delta (transition function) of an NFA, mapping states and input symbols to sets of states.

 -